roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 > For each customer checks that the spending frequency and the spending amounts of the last month is under the usual spending frequency and the spending amounts for the same period.

-To realize this operation I exploit two side methods to retrieve the average spending amount and the average spending frequency of a period.
+To achieve this, I have developed two side methods to retrieve the *average spending amount* and *average spending frequency* of a period.
 The entire operation was extended to an arbitrary period of time instead of the last month.

 Once calculated the two averages I use them into the main query to retrieve all the Customers that are under the average of spending amount and average of spending frequency.

 Here can be seen the utility provided by the `free_query_single`, that exploit the `.single()` method.
-Once the method return the result we can access them with the string decided in the return statement of our query.
+Once the method returns the result, we can access it using the designated string in the query's return statement.

 ```python
 def get_customer_under_average(self, dt_start: datetime, dt_end: datetime)-> DataFrame: